bitburner-official/bitburner-src/src/Documentation/doc/basic/terminal.md

 Each whitespace character signifies the end of an argument, and potentially the start of new one.
 For most terminal commands, this is all you need to know.

-When running scripts, however, it is important to know in more detail how arguments are parsed.
-There are two main points:
+When running scripts, however, it may be important to know specific detail, especially two main points:

 - Quotation marks can be used to wrap a single argument and force it to be parsed as a string.
   Any whitespace inside the quotation marks will not cause a new argument to be parsed.